Alleged HSBC data thief released from jail in Spain

+* Reduces stake in SnowWorld from 20.1 to 12.8 percent Source text: http://bit.ly/2lKHLia Further company coverage: (Gdynia Newsroom)

-MADRID A former HSBC (HSBA.L) worker wanted in Switzerland on allegations of leaking data on thousands of Swiss accounts to French tax authorities was released from jail pending extradition proceedings, Spain's high court ruled on Tuesday.
+MADRID Dec 18 A former HSBC worker wanted in Switzerland on allegations of leaking data on thousands of Swiss accounts to French tax authorities was released from jail pending extradition proceedings, Spain's high court ruled on Tuesday.

 The court said Herve Falciani, who has been in custody in Spain since July 1, can remain in liberty while courts continue to review Switzerland's request that he be extradited to face charges there.